Last Updated on June 10, 2023 by Laura Turner

 The number of MD-MBA programs has grown exponentially during the previous two decades, from five in 1993 to more than 50 today.
 With the enormous focus on healthcare reform and the business of healthcare, demand for physicians with focused training in healthcare management and business administration will likely continue to increase.

 MD/MBA programs are usually five years in length.
 Students typically apply for admission to business school during the first or second year of medical school, though students can often apply to both concurrently.
-The GMAT is generally required for admission to the business school, though this may change in the near future as some business schools have recently starting accepting the GRE in place of the GMAT.
-The structures of MD/MBA programs are variable, but in most programs students devote the majority of the first through third years to medical school, the fourth year to business school, and the fifth year completing requirements from both schools.
+The GMAT is generally required for admission to the business school, though this may change in the near future as some business schools have recently started accepting the GRE in place of the GMAT.
+The structures of MD/MBA programs are variable, but in most programs, students devote the majority of the first through third years to medical school, the fourth year to business school, and the fifth year to completing requirements from both schools.

 Graduates of MD/MBA programs can find careers in hospital administration, academic medicine, healthcare consulting, entrepreneurship, industry (pharmaceuticals, biotech, medical devices), managing private practices, or leading healthcare organizations.

 There are many MD/JD programs throughout the country, most of which require seven years to complete.
 However, few students tend to participate in these, largely because of the time required to complete both degrees and the enormous cost of attendance.
 Students typically apply to both medical and law schools concurrently, requiring the applicant to have taken the MCAT and LSAT.

 In general, admitted students devote the first two years to medical school, years three through five to law school, and the final two years to completing their clinical training.
 Graduates of MD/JD programs can be found on the faculty of law and medical schools, as leaders of various medical and legal organizations, as medical malpractice attorneys, and in general medical practice.